Clastify logo

 Drawing the arrows correctly

-For benzene electrophilic substitution, the first curly arrow starts from the ring of delocalized electrons and points to E⁺.
-In the intermediate, the positive charge should be shown on the ring, along with the interrupted delocalization.
-For loss of H⁺, the curly arrow starts at the C–H bond and points back into the ring.
-If a base such as H₂O is included, add a curly arrow from its lone pair to H to complete the proton-transfer step.
+For benzene electrophilic substitution, the first curly arrow starts from the ring of delocalized electrons and points to E+E^+.
+In the intermediate, show the positive charge on the ring and the interrupted delocalization.
+The curly arrow for loss of H+H^+ starts at the C–H bond and points back into the ring.
+If a base such as H2OH_2O is shown, add a curly arrow from its lone pair to H to complete the proton-transfer step.

 Were those notes helpful?